sidalit/inference-snaps/docs/how-to/install-deepseek-r1-snap.md

 (install-deepseek-r1-snap)=
-# Install Deepseek R1 snap
+# Deepseek-R1 snap

-The Deepseek R1 snap installs a hardware-optimized runtime for inference with the Deepseek R1 LLM.
+The Deepseek-R1 snap installs a hardware-optimized runtime for inference with the [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1) Large Language Model.
 It supports a range of hardware, in many cases with the help of drivers installed on the host.

 This snap works with amd64 and some arm64 CPU architectures and has been tested on Intel, AMD, and Ampere CPUs.
 It is also compatible with Intel and Nvidia GPUs, as well as Intel NPUs.
-Check if your hardware is supported in the the full list of supported platforms.

-Follow these guides to install {ref}`Intel<install-intel-gpu-drivers>` and {ref}`Nvidia<install-nvidia-gpu-drivers>` GPU drivers, or {ref}`Intel NPU drivers<install-intel-npu-drivers>`.

 ```{note}
 This snap has mainly been tested on Ubuntu 24.04 and newer systems.
 For the best experience, make sure the drivers are installed on the host before installing the snap.
 ```

 ## Install the snap

-Open a terminal, then set the right channel and install the snap:
+If you have a GPU or NPU, follow the appropriate guide to install its driver:
+* {ref}`Intel GPU<install-intel-gpu-drivers>`
+* {ref}`Nvidia GPU<install-nvidia-gpu-drivers>`
+* {ref}`Intel NPU<install-intel-npu-drivers>`

+After installing the drivers, install the snap from the specified channel:

 ```bash
 sudo snap install deepseek-r1 --channel=<channel>
 ```

+During installation, the most appropriate combination of inference engine and model is selected for your system.
+The combination of engine and model, along with any required utilities or configs is called a *stack*.

 ## Run the server

-Each stack installed consists of an inference engine and a model.
-The inference engine is a server application.
+All stacks expose a server application.
 To conserve computing resources, it is only run on demand by the user.

 To start the server: